A complete breed guide for Maine Coon cats

 The Maine Coon's intelligent, easy going and loyal nature makes it the ideal breed for training to walk in a harness and lead.

-Give your cat somewhere to sleep, chill and play in this cute woodland themed tunnel with a peek a boo window and crinkly attachments.
+Give your cat somewhere to sleep, chill and play in this 4 way tunnel!

 While generally a fairly robust breed, Maine Coons are predisposed to a few health conditions including hypertrophic cardiomyopathy, polycystic kidney disease and hip dysplasia.
 Some Maine Coons also have a tendency to become overweight, so their weight and food intake should be closely monitored and controlled.